TeknooSoftware/space-app/README.md

     * `lint`:          To detect error in PHP file causing compilation errors.
     * `phpstan`:       To run code analyze with PHPStan to prevent bugs.
     * `phpcs`:         To check if the code follow the PSR 12.
-    * `composerunsed`: To detect unused vendor in the code.
     * `audit`:         Run an audit on vendors to detect CVE and deprecated libraries.
 * **Testing**:
     * `test`:          Run tests (units tests and behavior tests, with a code coverage) to check if the installation can